 Pensacola’s Big Lagoon State Park

 Pensacola’s Big Lagoon State Park is aptly named for its lagoon bordering the park to the south as it faces the Intracoastal Waterway and the Gulf Islands Seashore across the water.
-Pristine pine flatwoods, sand scrub and salt marshes form a natural sanctuary accessible via hiking trails and a 40-foot observation tower.
-Encompassing almost 700 acres, this is an ideal park for kayaking, paddle boarding and camping.
+Pristine pine Flatwoods, sand scrub, and salt marshes also form a natural sanctuary accessible via hiking trails and a 40-foot observation tower.
+Encompassing almost 700 acres, this is an ideal park for kayaking, paddleboarding, and also camping.